Visual Resource Center

 The Providence College Visual Resource Center is at the very heart of the Art Department.
 Located in Hunt-Cavanagh Hall, the center provides unique research resources to the students and faculty of the department.

-Current Student Workers: Lena Carroll, Eileen Donovan, Kara Flanagan, Kristen Kern, Chris Molchan, Rachele Romana.
+Current Student Workers: Lena Carroll, Chris Molchan, Rachele Romano, and Patricia Krupinsky.

-The non-circulating library at the VRC holds a collection of over 8,000 copyright compliant digital images and 85,000 slide images of art, architecture, maps and other visual aids.
+The non-circulating library at the VRC holds a collection of over 8,000 copyright compliant digital images viewable in Shared Shelf which is part of Artstor and 85,000 slide images of art, architecture, maps and other visual aids.
 The library also houses some 675 video/dvd resources and over 2500 books, scholarly journals, magazines, and other volumes on a range of topics.
 Videos and dvds can be viewed at a media station.
 The VRC also houses a copy stand that can be used to photograph the works of Art majors and minors.
-There are also four computer work stations which can be reserved during select hours.
+There are also eight computer work stations (PC and MAC) which can be reserved during select hours.
 Each computer is equipped with Photoshop and Adobe Acrobat, and training in computer programs is also available upon request.
 Two flatbed scanners and a copy machine are available for general use.
 A resource station is also present in the VRC with information about internships, graduate programs and fellowships.

 Students majoring in Art History, Studio Art, as well as other disciplines from across campus are welcome to research in the Visual Resource Center.
 Although video/dvd and print materials in the collection are non circulating, students are encouraged to utilize them in house for research.
 In addition to the collection of research resources, the VRC also houses the offices of the faculty of Art History.
 This close proximity encourages an atmosphere of exploration and discovery, which inspires and energizes the work of students and faculty alike.
 There is a private reading area designed for students to study and conduct their research.